rdovgan/asd-java-intern/README.md

 > ##### Where I should start?
 >
-> Check `team.asd.services.IsConverterService`.
+> Check `team.asd.service.IsConverterService`.
 It's a good point to start.
 Create a class in your own package with name `ConverterService` and try to implement all methods from the interface.
 Then check your implementation with requirements (javadocs) and make first commit.
 Push your changes and try to make a PR.

 ### Pull requests ###